0xtheak/issue_tracker/README.md

 Issue Tracker

-The Issue Tracker is a sophisticated web application built with Node.js and EJS that allows you to efficiently track issues and bugs for your projects.
+The Issue Tracker is a web application built with Node.js and EJS that allows you to efficiently track issues and bugs for your projects.
 With its elegant user interface and powerful features, it enables seamless management of project-related issues and promotes effective collaboration within your team.
 Features

     Home Page: View a list of projects and easily create new projects.